Foundations of geometric approximate group theory: Coarsely connected and large-scale geodesic spaces

-We may thus choose $a := \Phi_+(c_0)a_0$ and $b := \Phi_+(c_0)b_0$.
+We may thus choose $a \coloneqq \Phi_+(c_0)a_0$ and $b \coloneqq \Phi_+(c_0)b_0$.
 This finishes the proof. \end{proof} \begin{corollary} Every coarse equivalence between large-scale geodesic spaces is a quasi-isometry, hence two large-scale geodesic metric spaces are coarsely equivalent if and only if they are quasi-isometric. \end{corollary}

 While this symmetric version of Gromov's trivial lemma is often sufficient in applications, we will also need the asymmetric version of Lemma \ref{GromovTrivial} in the proof of our generalized Milnor--Schwarz lemma.
 Moreover, it will be important to us to have also a uniform version of Gromov's lemma at our disposal.
-Given metric spaces $(X, d_X)$, $(Y, d_Y)$ and a collection $A$ of coarse equivalences from $X$ to $Y$, we say that collection $A$ is \emph{uniform} if there exist an upper control function $\Phi_+$ and a lower control function $\Phi_-$, which are an upper, respectively lower control for every $f \in A$.
-Similarly, given a collection $B$ of quasi-isometries from $X$ to $Y$, we say that collection $B$ is \emph{uniform} if the elements of $B$ have uniformly bounded QI-constants.
+Given metric spaces $(X, d_X)$, $(Y, d_Y)$ and a collection $A$ of coarse equivalences from $X$ to $Y$, we say that the collection $A$ is \emph{uniform} if there exist an upper control function $\Phi_+$ and a lower control function $\Phi_-$, which are an upper, respectively lower control for every $f \in A$.
+Recall that, in Remark \ref{rem:qi facts}, we similarly introduced the notion of uniform collection of quasi-isometries, as a collection with uniformly bounded QI-constants.
 With this terminology understood we have:

 \begin{proposition} Let $(X, d_X)$, $(Y, d_Y)$ be large-scale geodesic metric spaces.
-Then every uniform collection of coarse equivalences from $X$ to $Y$ is a uniform collection of quasi-isometries from $X$ to $Y$. \end{proposition} \begin{proof} For the upper bound we argue as in the proof of Lemma \ref{GromovTrivial} and observe that the QI constants $a := \Phi_+(c_0)a_0$ and $b := \Phi_+(c_0)b_0$ depend only on the upper control function and the constants $a_0, b_0, c_0$, which depend only on $X$.
+Then every uniform collection of coarse equivalences from $X$ to $Y$ is a uniform collection of quasi-isometries from $X$ to $Y$. \end{proposition} \begin{proof} For the upper bound we argue as in the proof of Lemma \ref{GromovTrivial} and observe that the QI constants $a \coloneqq \Phi_+(c_0)a_0$ and $b \coloneqq \Phi_+(c_0)b_0$ depend only on the upper control function and the constants $a_0, b_0, c_0$, which depend only on $X$.
 For the lower bounds we apply the same argument to a quasi-inverse of the coarse equivalence in question. \end{proof}